stackgrinder/infinite-scroll/readme.txt

 1. Loading the next set of posts

 == Changelog ==
+= 2.0b2.111218 =
+* Updated preset DB with basic themes
+* Made a few fixes in options/presets to prep for main release.
+* Changed hook used by 404 detection to template_redirect from wp.

 = 2.0b2.110822 =
 * Removed registration/enqueuing script in favor of just enqueueing
 * Fixed bug/typo in compressed init script